openvswitch/ovs/Documentation/howto/openstack-containers.rst

 * When VM-A is created on a hypervisor, its VIF gets added to the Open vSwitch integration bridge.
 This creates a row in the Interface table of the ``Open_vSwitch`` database.
-As explained in the `integration guide`, the vif-id associated with the VM network interface gets added in the ``external_ids:iface-id`` column of the newly created row in the Interface table.
+As explained in the :doc:`integration guide
+  </topics/integration>`, the vif-id associated with the VM network interface
+  gets added in the ``external_ids:iface-id`` column of the newly created row in the Interface table.

 * Since VM-A belongs to a logical network, it gets an IP address.
 This IP address is used to spawn containers (either manually or through container